Trustpilot Executes Share Buyback to Enhance Shareholder Value - TipRanks.com

 More about Trustpilot Group Plc

-Trustpilot Group Plc operates in the online review industry, providing a platform for consumers to share and read reviews of businesses.
+Trustpilot Group Plc operates in the online review industry, providing a platform for consumers to review and rate businesses.
 The company focuses on enhancing transparency and trust between consumers and businesses across various markets.